by Holly Black

 Summary: Jude Duarte, kingmaker, has been secretly ruling Faerie for five months.
 Five months of politics, meetings, parties, correspondences, petitions, training, and banquets all while keeping the reluctant High King Cardan, in line and trying to find a way to extend their bargain so she can keep her power.
 But then Jude finds herself in the Undersea and captive to Orlagh, Queen of the Undersea.
 With no means to escape, Jude must hope that Cardan tires of ruling without her help and comes to rescue her before he loses the kingdom to his murderous brother Balekin.

-7 Weleful Things about Holly Black’s “The Wicked King”
+7 Weleful Things about THE WICKED KING by Holly Black

 (May Contain Spoilers)

 Characters in The Folk of the Air series are complex, believable, and relatable.
 Not one character is absolutely good or evil.
 The main protagonist Jude is power hungry and manipulative.
 Taryn, her good-natured, well-behaved sweet sister betrays her for a boy.
 And even Balekin, who is mostly an evil bastard, has some redeeming qualities.

 2. The Undersea

 Faerieland in The Folk of the Air is enchanting and magical.
 Filled with countless beings of all shapes, sizes, and colors, it is apparent that Holly Black was inspired by many different myths, legends, and folklore about faeries.
 In “The Wicked King” readers get to experience more of the land of Faerie and get to see the world of the Undersea and more of Orlagh’s merpeople and selkies.

 Holly Black keeps a fast pace in “The Wicked King” with political intrigue, deceptions, and manipulations.
 Readers are left not sure on who to trust and trying to figure out who is pulling the strings on whom.
 With a fantastic imagination, Black blasts us through this Faerieland adventure that is hard to put down.